-A phase line diagram for the autonomous equation y' = f(y) is a line segment with labels sink, source or node, one for each root of f(y) = 0, i.e., each equilibrium; see Figure 15.
-It summarizes the contents of a direction field and threaded curves, including all equilibrium solutions.
+A phase line diagram for the autonomous equation y' = f(y) is a line segment with labels sink, source or node (definitions below), one mark and label for each root y of f(y) = 0, i.e., each equilibrium; see Figure 15.
+A phase line diagram summarizes the contents of a direction field and all equilibrium solutions.
+It is used to draw threaded curves across the graph window, producing a phase portrait for y' = f(y).